Our Criminal Defense Attorneys are located in Easton, Pennsylvania and Serve Northampton County, Lehigh County & Monroe County

 Client was charged with Fleeing and Eluding police.
 Aggressive representation at the preliminary hearing led to all criminal charges being dismissed before the case reach the Northampton County Court of Common Pleas.

 When at all possible we want to be involved in a criminal case as early as possible.
 As time passes, memories fade or distort and witnesses may become harder and harder to track down.
 Security camera footage may be overwritten and cell phone records may be destroyed.
+Criminal Law in Northampton County and Lehigh County requires quick action.
 The earlier we are contacted, the better outcome we can achieve.
 In many case client’s may contact us during an criminal investigation, before criminal charges are filed, and we may be able to intervene in such a way that stops charges from ever being filed.

 If criminal charges are filed against our client, our Easton defense attorneys immediately taken action.
 Our criminal attorneys obtain favorable recommendations from Pre-Trial Services attend bail hearings if our client is incarcerated.
 Our Lehigh Valley Defense Lawyers review the criminal charges and affidavit of probable cause for technical defects.
 We interview witnesses in Allentown, Bethlehem & Easton.
 Our Criminal Defense Attorneys preserve physical evidence through the Lehigh Valley.
 We formulate a strategy with the assistance of our client and our legal team.